SPS-L/cigre-cyprus.org/content/event/2024.05-Webinar/index.md

 # Speaker Bio

-Sergio works since 2005 for Red Eléctrica, the transmission system operator (TSO) of the Spanish electricity system, in the Power System Reliability Department.
+**Sergio Martínez Villanueva** works since 2005 for Red Eléctrica, the transmission system operator (TSO) of the Spanish electricity system, in the Power System Reliability Department.
 His key tasks in Red Eléctrica have always been related to power system modelling and analysis and the investigation of technical requirements